-Dr. Renu Tipirneni is an assistant professor of internal medicine in the divisions of general and hospital medicine and at the Institute for Healthcare Policy and Innovation (IHPI) at the University of Michigan.
-Her research focuses on investigating the impact of health reform policies and programs on aging and other vulnerable populations, and on the delivery of care in the healthcare safety net.
+Dr. Renu Tipirneni is an assistant professor of internal medicine at the University of Michigan Medical School and at the Institute for Healthcare Policy and Innovation (IHPI).
+Her research focuses on investigating the impact of health reform policies and programs on aging and other vulnerable populations, and on the delivery of care in the health care safety net.

-Dr. Tipirneni’s clinical practice includes primary care and hospital medicine for adult patients at Michigan Medicine and the VA Ann Arbor Healthcare System.
+Tipirneni’s clinical practice includes primary care and hospital medicine for adult patients at Michigan Medicine and at the VA Ann Arbor Health System.
 She completed her undergraduate studies at Cornell University; her medical school training at the University of California, San Francisco; her internal medicine residency at Massachusetts General Hospital; and her health services research training in the Robert Wood Johnson Foundation Clinical Scholars Program at the University of Michigan.